Search for Important Questions

 2. What do you mean by PR tools?
 Discuss their importance in the PR process.

-3. Discuss the role of various professional organizations in Public Relations.
+3. Discuss the role of Public Relations in Public Sector Enterprises.

 1. Discuss the ethics of Journalism.